 Executive secretaries and admin assistants work at the executive level providing high-level support for top executives.
 Their responsibilities are complex and can involve everything from scheduling to research and reports.
 Some executives may share an admin assistant while others may have their own.
 Depending on how the office is set up, an executive assistant may also supervise other staff.

-Legal secretaries must have a vast knowledge of legal terminology and procedures.
-Often, they are responsible for fielding calls regarding a variety of legal issues including divorce, child custody, lawsuits, or wills.
-Legal secretaries can also create paperwork connected to court cases such as summonses, complaints, motions, and subpoenas.
+Administrative duties for legal secretaries must include a vast knowledge of legal terminology and procedures.
+Often, they are responsible for fielding calls regarding a variety of legal issues including divorce, child custody, lawsuits or wills.
+Legal secretaries can also create paperwork connected to court cases such as summonses, complaints, motions and subpoenas.
 These assistants work under the supervision of an attorney or paralegal.
 They also help with legal research by reviewing journals and old court documents to verify citations.

-Medical secretaries must have a vast knowledge of science and medical terminology as well as codes, medical records and hospital procedures.
+Administrative duties for medical secretaries must include a vast knowledge of science and medical terminology as well as codes, medical records and hospital procedures.
 They may transcribe dictation from medical professionals and use it to prepare reports or articles.
 Medical secretaries also take simple medical histories of patients, arrange for hospitalization or process insurance payments.

 If you’re handling all the admin tasks by yourself right now, and struggling to get it all done efficiently while still maintaining your schedule, you may want to consider hiring an admin assistant or secretary.
 This person can help keep you and your business on track.
 Here are some criteria to consider when seeking the most-qualified candidates.

 - Organization.
 First, you want an organized person since he or she will be responsible for files, communications and schedules.

 - Writing skills.
 Considering admin assistants write memos and emails (sometimes on your behalf) to managers, employees and customers, you want them to write professionally with good grammar.